Immain/Ansible-MOTD/README.md

 - Version Control: By leveraging Ansible, the script ensures consistent deployment and version control across multiple servers, making it convenient for managing MOTD configurations in large-scale environments.

+## Getting Started:
-## Clone the Ansible MOTD Script repository.
+- Clone the Ansible MOTD Script repository.
-Customize the MOTD message template and variables to fit your requirements.
+- Customize the MOTD message template and variables to fit your requirements.
-Execute the Ansible playbook to deploy the updated MOTD configurations to your target servers.
+- Execute the Ansible playbook to deploy the updated MOTD configurations to your target servers.
-Enjoy an enhanced login experience for your users with personalized and dynamic messages!
+- Enjoy an enhanced login experience for your users with personalized and dynamic messages!

 With the Ansible MOTD Script, you can streamline server administration, improve communication with users, and provide essential information in a concise and visually appealing manner.
 Enhance your server's welcome message and make your users feel more informed and engaged upon login.

 **Note: This script is intended for use with servers running Ansible and can be easily integrated into existing Ansible playbooks or deployment workflows.**